Back in the day, VW's were everywhere and finding a decent used one for sale was no

 you have applied for a new title under the new VIN.
 Now you wait for 3 years.
 During this time period, the

-"real" owner may surface and claim the vehicle, in which case you loose the car and any money
+"real" owner may surface and claim the vehicle, in which case you lose the car and any money

 you paid for it, so there is some risk here.